-JSConf Korea is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, hometown or educational background.
+JSConf Korea is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, hometown, educational background, seniority level, choice of technology, language, or neurotype.
 We do not tolerate harassment of conference participants in any form.
 Sexual language and imagery is not appropriate for any conference venue, including talks.
-Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizer.
+Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organisers.

 Harassment includes, but is not limited to: